 Beta-blockers are medications that reduce heart rate and blood pressure.
 They are used to treat cardiovascular diseases.
 They include atenolol (Tenormin), propranolol (Inderal), and metoprolol (Lopressor).

 Epinephrine is responsible for regulating blood pressure.
 When the level of epinephrine is low, blood pressure is controlled.
-However, when the level of epinephrine is high, the blood pressure goes up.
-Beta blockers work by blocking the action of epinephrine.
+However, when the epinephrine level is high, the blood pressure goes up.
+Beta-blockers work by blocking the action of epinephrine.
 This reduces the amount of epinephrine in the body.

 Some people may experience a loss of appetite while taking beta blockers.